Traeger vs. Pit Boss: Best Pellet Grills & Smokers (2023)

 Pit Boss Navigator Series

 The Pit Boss Navigator Series is where things start to get serious.
 The largest Navigator Series grill has 1158 square inches of cooking space and is equipped with Pit Boss's innovative flame broiler for versatility.
-This big boy is built to set it and leave it, so it includes an enormous 32-pound hopper capacity, as well as a pellet clean out door.
+This big boy is built to set it and leave it, so it includes an enormous 32-pound hopper capacity and a pellet clean-out door.

 Because temperature matters when cooking the perfect meats, the Navigator 1150 includes two meat probes to help you ensure the ideal finished product.
-This Navigator also includes a dial-in digital control board with LED read-outs, so you know the cooking chamber’s temperature.
+This Navigator also includes a dial-in digital control board with LED read-outs to know the cooking chamber’s temperature.

 Pit Boss Sportsman Series

-The Pit Boss Sportsman Series is one of the newest addition to Danson's Pit Boss line-up.
-This series is built for the sportsman that is so serious they might even hunt their own food.
-The Sportsman Portable Pellet Grill is equipped with folding legs and rolling wheels, so you might consider securing it to your ATV and taking it into the woods with you.
+The Pit Boss Sportsman Series is one of the newest additions to Danson's Pit Boss line-up.
+This series is built for the sportsman that is so serious they might even hunt for their own food.
+The Sportsman Portable Pellet Grill has folding legs and rolling wheels, so you might consider securing it to your ATV and taking it into the woods with you.

 And if you were impressed with the Navigator combo unit, you will be even more impressed with the Pit Boss Sportsman Wood Pellet and Gas Combo Grill, which has all of the same functionality of the Navigator Series, but with the 8-in-1 versatility that sets the Sportsman Series apart.
 Grill, smoke, roast, bake, braise, barbecue, char-grill, and sear your way to happiness.